 While it’s tempting to share with your partner the second you think of something, it’s better to establish boundaries and guidelines for focus blocks during the day.

-60 to 120 minutes of uninterrupted work time—similar to the 90-minute focus blocks we do over in Attention Collective—is my recommendation.
+60 to 120 minutes of uninterrupted work time is my recommendation.
 It usually takes around 15 minutes to even get into this type of focused flow, so do your best to not interrupt when your partner is in the zone.

 It can help to create some simple, visible guidelines that make it easier for your partner to see that you’re doing focused work.
 Indicators like “having headphones on” or having a small colored light you can turn on when you’re focusing can help.
 Having a Time Timer can be a wonderful visual indicator with the benefit of showing when you’re expecting to be done.